dzh-a-v/dzh-a-v/README.md

 - ⚡ I'm an ambassador of the **IT Cluster at Gazprom Neft**.
 - 💬 I am a member of IT department of **EESTEC**.

-If you want to contact me, I've got some links in my profile, check them out ;)
+If you want to contact me, I've got some links in my profile ;)

 ___
 **Disclaimer**